Introduction to Telecommunications

 Throughout the program, system integration, operation, problem-solving and analysis are emphasized, along with the ability to relate real devices to the concrete realities they depict.

-As with all C-Tech programs, Introduction to Telecommunications can be run stand-alone or as part of the complete C-Tech Technology Education Track (Tech-Ed-Track-Pack).
-The curriculum is written according to seventh grade reading and math levels.
+As with all C-Tech programs, Introduction to Telecommunications can be run stand-along or with any of our other certification programs.
+The curriculum is written to a seventh grade reading and basic math level.